yogesh-studypad/cocos-docs/manual/framework/html5/v3/cc-log/zh.md

 cc.msgCode = {
     log1 : "this is a log",
-    log2 : "this is a log for %s", warn1 : "this is a waring",
+    log2 : "this is a log for %s", warn1 : "this is a warning",
-    warn2 : "this is a waring for %s", error1 : "this is an error",
+    warn2 : "this is a warning for %s", error1 : "this is an error",
     error2 : "this is an error for %s", assert1 : "this is an assert",
-    assert2 : "this is an assert for %s", throw1 : "this is an throw",
+    assert2 : "this is an assert for %s", throw1 : "this is a throw",
-    throw2 : "this is an throw for %s", "Cocos2d-html5"
+    throw2 : "this is a throw for %s", "Cocos2d-html5"
 }
 ```